Soundzion/Soundzion/README.md

 - 👋 Hi, I’m @Soundzion
-- 🌱 I’m currently learning to to build a vst instrumeny
+- 🌱 I’m currently learning to to build a vst instrument
 - 📫 How to reach me ... call soundzion@gmail.com

 <!---